benroberts999/ampsci/README.md

  * All programs compiled using the Makefile
  (run _$make_ or _$make programName.x_)
+ * Must have LAPACK, GSL libraries installed already (see above)
  * Must create a directory called _./obj/_
    * code places object files inside here
  * All executables end with '.x' suffix; run like _$./programName.x_
  * All programs have input options, stored and read from 'programName.in' file
  * Note: below just tells how to use existing programs, to see how they work, see the comments/instructions inside the source code

+The above instructions are for linux (ubuntu).
+For windows, the easiest way (for me, anyway) is to make use of the recent 'windows subsystem for linux'.
+Instructions on installation/use here: https://www.roberts999.com/posts/2018/11/wsl-coding-windows-ubuntu
+Then, the compilation+use can proceed as per above.

 ## h-like.x